wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-teams-phone-system/includes/2-plan-usage-scenarios-services-users.md

 > [!NOTE]
 > This option requires an uninterrupted connection to Microsoft 365.

-## Deploying and maintaining a supported SBC
+## Deploy and maintain a supported SBC

 A contract with a third-party carrier.
 Unless deployed as an option to provide connection to third-party PBX, analog devices, or other telephony equipment for users who are on Phone System with Calling Plan.